unknownmember4u/VeltrixLabs/README.md

 ## Overview

-**ZEN-O** is a full-stack industrial IoT orchestrator built for **HackByte 4.0**.
+**STELLER STATE** is a full-stack industrial IoT orchestrator built for **HackByte 4.0**.
 It simulates a smart factory with 8 robotic arms across two production zones, providing real-time monitoring, AI-driven anomaly detection, predictive simulation, and autonomous supply chain management — all connected through a **SpacetimeDB** real-time database backbone.

 The system demonstrates how modern factories can leverage **edge AI** (Ollama), **real-time databases** (SpacetimeDB), and **3D visualization** (Three.js) to achieve full observability and autonomous decision-making without cloud dependency.